Blog

 Background

-Why Paper PDI Checklists Create Risk at Scale
+Why Do Paper PDI Checklists Create Risk at Scale?

 Paper checklists were designed for a different era of automotive operations.
-A technician walks through a vehicle, checks boxes, signs the form, and hands it to a supervisor, which creates significant failure points.
+A technician walks through a vehicle, checks boxes, signs the form, and hands it to a supervisor.
+At small volumes and single-site operations, that works.
+At modern OEM scale, it creates systematic failure points.

 The core problems with paper-based PDI: